aminbiography/Google-IT-Automation-with-Python-Professional-Certificate/Course - 1 - Crash Course on Python/Module - 3 README.md

 ## Looping Over Strings

-Strings are sequences of characters, and you can loop over each character.

 ### For Loop
 ```python
 greeting = "Hello"
 for c in greeting:
     print(c)
 ```
 **Output:**
 ```
 H
 e